chiawase/chi-11ty/content/now.md

 ### Ideas to get back to

 - setting up the Webring for [Tambayan 404](https://tambayan404.com) members too haha
-- updating the style of this website? 🧐
 - I reaaally really want to make something like this but for my own life: [Life in Weeks](https://busterbenson.com/life-in-weeks)

 ### Games on my mind